History

 Kolache Shoppe ★ 4.3

-Kolache Shoppe in Houston is the Greenway Plaza Czech-Texan bakery on Richmond Avenue, with sausage-cheese klobasniky, apricot kolaches and a weekend line out the door.
+Kolache Shoppe in Houston is the Greenway Plaza Czech-Texan bakery on Richmond Avenue, with sausage-cheese klobasniky, apricot kolaches and a weekend line.

 Tip: Get there before 9am Saturday for the full case.
 Order a dozen mixed for the office or the road.